Luxaaa/whmcs-domaininfo-api/README.md

 ### Domain Pricing

-Returns information abount the registration, transfer and renew prices for each TLD.
+Returns information about the registration, transfer and renew prices for each TLD.

 Endpoint: `GET <WHMCS_URL>/index.php?m=domaininfoapi&endpoint=pricing`